Where to Start Looking to Find a College in Delaware

 The other site you may want to visit is the College Loan Consultant.
 Users will find information on Delaware specific professional incentive programs with special loan repayment provisions.
 The website also provides a variety of loan calculators and financial aid information.
 It does not provide student loans for Delaware.

-Some Numbers to Help You Find a College
+Some Numbers to Help You Find Delaware Colleges

-Delaware has five four-year (public and not-for-profit) institutions with 500 or more full-time undergraduates.
-Three are private not-for profit colleges and two public universities according to the Integrated Post-secondary Data System.
-Of the 25,331 students, 22% attend private colleges and 78% attend public universities.
+There are four Delaware colleges (public and not-for-profit) with 500 or more full-time undergraduates.
+Two are private colleges and two public universities according to the Integrated Post-secondary Data System.
+Of the 25,356 students, 19.4% attend private colleges and 80.6% attend public universities.

-The average four-year graduation rate for private colleges was 24% and the average five-year rate for public schools was 54.5%.
+The average four-year graduation rate for private Delaware colleges was 21% and the average five-year rate for public schools was 56%.
 One university meets the DIY College Rankings 50-50 profile requirements.

 The top 20 colleges SAT test takers in Delaware applied to: